Punta Gorda, The Other Belize

-- Untamed Nature: Jungle, river, and sea all meet in southern Belize, and in PG you are perfectly poised to explore them all.
-Spot crocodiles, turtles, marsh birds, and everyone’s favorite noisy neighbors, howler monkeys on a Monkey River boat tour, and watch for endangered manatee—the elusive sea cow—which occasionally make cameo appearances near the river’s mouth.
+1. Untamed Nature: Jungle, river, and sea all meet in southern Belize, and in PG you are perfectly poised to explore them all.
+Spot crocodiles, turtles, marsh birds, and everyone’s favourite noisy neighbors, howler monkeys, on a Monkey River boat tour, and watch for the endangered manatee—the elusive sea cow—which occasionally makes a cameo appearance near the river’s mouth.

 For ocean excursions, a 2.5-hr boat trip takes you to Sapodilla Cayes, in the Mesoamerican Barrier Reef system, which attracts an incredible variety of exotic tropical sea creatures, making scuba diving, snorkeling, swimming, and sea kayaking simply spectacular.
 Or, closer to shore, try snorkeling or diving the coral reefs in the Snake Cayes, rich with marine life.

-Inland, get ready for jungle adventure at Mayflower Bocawina Park, nature’s 28.5-sq. km/11-square mile 28.5 km playground.
+Inland, get ready for jungle adventure at Mayflower Bocawina Park, nature’s 28.5-sq. km/11-sq. mi playground.
 Hike along rustic trails, swim in waterfall-fed pools, soar along the longest zip-line in Belize, explore three Mayan archaeological sites under excavation, or challenge yourself to waterfall rappelling in this uncrowded hidden gem.

 If you love caving, add a four-hour tour of Hokeb Ha Cave at Blue Creek to your list, or try Laguna Cave and Tiger Cave.
 And despite a 1.5- to 2-hour trek to get there, diehard cavers won’t want to miss the soaring stalagmites, stalactites, flowstones, and other spectacular formations of Yok’ Balum, a fascinating cave more often visited by scientists than by tourists.